codsen/codsen/packages/string-match-left-right/readme.md

 // -----
 // test string with character indexes to help you count:
 //
-// test string:                abcdefghi
+// test string:                a  b  c  d  e  f  g  h  i
-// indexes of letters above:   012345678
+// indexes of letters above:   0  1  2  3  4  5  6  7  8
 //
 // a is #0, b is #1 and so on.
 Look the digit under letter above.
 //